With buyback help, Yahoo stock has soared under Mayer

 Yahoo's stock closed at $15.64 when Mayer was appointed president and chief executive on July 16, 2012.
 The gains to Tuesday's close, of more than 115 percent, widely outperform gains in the S&P 500 .SPX, up 55 percent since, the Nasdaq 100 .NDX, up 83 percent and even Apple Inc (AAPL.O), which has gained 35 percent in the same period.

-The company's market capitalisation, however, has grown about 66 percent under Mayer.
-The difference is attributable to a decline in shares outstanding as Yahoo has bought back roughly $8.3 billion (£5.5 billion) worth of its stock since the third quarter of 2012, according to Reuters data.
+The company's market capitalization, however, has grown about 66 percent under Mayer.
+The difference is attributable to a decline in shares outstanding as Yahoo has bought back roughly $8.3 billion worth of its stock since the third quarter of 2012, according to Reuters data.

 Despite the share price doubling under her tenure, the current level, around $35 was hit in November 2013, less than a year and a half after Mayer took over.